GBeuneker/Inkdier/_posts/llustrations/2019-07-22-Illustration-15.md

 ---

-They roll up, creating a hard, spiky, impenetrable ball that can defeat even the jaws of lion and tigers!
+It can roll up, creating a hard, spiky, impenetrable ball that can defeat even the jaws of lions and tigers!